 Twenty-four U.S. states, the United Mine Workers of America and Peabody Energy Corp.
-(BTU) asked a Washington federal court to review new U.S. Environmental Protection Agency air-pollution regulations.
+(BTU:US) asked a Washington federal court to review new U.S. Environmental Protection Agency air-pollution regulations.

 The new National Emission Standards for Hazardous Air Pollutants, or NESHAP, require operators of coal- and oil-fired power generators to meet standards “reflecting the application of maximum achievable control technology,” according to the published regulation.